 2a.
-Sagittal plain CT image.
+Sagittal CT image.
 Mineralization is seen from the aortic arch to abdominal aorta.
 2b.
 Dorsal CT image of the right and left kidneys in the portal venous phase.
-There is a difference in size between the left and right kidneys, but there appears to be no abnormal renal excretory function.
+The sizes of the left and right kidneys were different, but the renal excretory function appears to be normal.
 2c.
-Dorsal CT image of thoracic in the portal phase.
-It shows cardiac enlargement and mineralization of the aortic root (arrow).
+Dorsal CT image of the thorax in the late arterial phase.
+Cardiac enlargement and mineralization of the aortic wall (arrow) were noted.